• This page, Performance Recognition Program (PRP), is offered by

 Award Criteria

-· Achievement of significant improvements in productivity and/or costs savings in agency operations.
+• Achievement of significant improvements in productivity, efficiency, and/or costs savings in agency/organization operations.

 Selection Process

-The Commonwealth Selection Committee will review nominations.
-The Committee's recommendation will be forwarded to the Governor for approval.
+An independent Commonwealth Selection Committee will review all qualified nominations that are submitted by the deadline.
+Agency and organization leadership must approve all finalist nominees.
+The Committee's recommendations will be forwarded to the Governor for approval.

 Key Actions for Manuel Carballo Governor’s Award for Excellence in Public Service